 Divorce can be a particularly volatile time for everyone involved.

 And divorces really vary in length.

-But your guiding light is knowing your vision, your needs and your requirements.
+But your guiding light is knowing your vision, your needs and your relationship requirements.
 (And review the other lists of questions above)

 - Are you needs being met?